starling021/rat-n/README.md

 * A lot of different functions.

 ```
-There are a lot of different functions in Mouse
+There are a lot of different functions in Mouse Framework
-CLI such as displaying alerts, recording mic sound
+such as displaying alerts, recording microphone sound
 and taking pictures on remote iOS/macOS device.
 ```